When you move to Mexico, it is important to get a handle on healthcare.

 When you call 911, you normally have a couple different private ambulances arrive to compete for your business.

 As expected, these ambulances are not free and ask for payment on arrival.
-Expect to pay around MXN4,000 or US$195 for private ambulances.
+Expect to pay up to around MXN3,700 or US$200 for private ambulances.

 The cost of medicine in Mexico depends on what you get.

 For example, it costs around US$15.87 for 30 tablets of Lipitor in Mexico, whereas it costs around US$452.80 in the U.S.

 It is worth noting that although you may need a prescription for some medicines in Mexico, you can buy many items over the counter.

 For a physical therapy session in Mexico, most therapists charge around MXN500-1,500 or US$27-$83 per session.

 Getting labs done in Mexico costs around MXN400 to MXN2,000, depending on what you need.
 That’s around US$22 to US$110.